 I know my son does this piloting thing all the time now and to him it’s second nature to be in charge of a speeding metal can hurtling through the clouds, but to unscientific me, who fails to grasp even the basic laws of physics, I am just amazed that he knows how to fly this thing, and land it safely.

-We make our descent into Melbourne and he makes the announcement from the cockpit regarding our ETA, weather conditions etc. He even thanks us for choosing to fly his airline – what a well-brought up boy!
-Believe it or not I find my eyes filling with tears and the man on the aisle gives me a strange look.
-These are tears of joy and pride.
-In takes everything within me not to turn and tell everyone around me that it’s my boy who’s flying the plane!
+As we make our descent into Melbourne, I hear his familiar voice announcing our ETA, weather conditions etc. He even thanks us for choosing to fly his airline – what a well-brought up boy!
+Believe it or not I find my eyes filling with tears.
+The man on the aisle gives me a strange look, but these are tears of joy and pride.
+If it wasn’t that I’d definitely embarrass one of the pilots, I just manage to stop myself from shouting out to the entire cabin that it’s my boy who’s landing the plane!